 |Note: The following policies are unique to Cambly Kids.
 If you have tutored adults on Cambly before, please read through them carefully as some policies are enforced differently on our kids platform.|

 Reporting Kids During a Lesson

 It is rarely necessary to report a child during a lesson.
 If you are having issues teaching a particular student, the best course of action is typically to first talk with the student's parent or guardian.
 Parents are usually willing to sit beside an unmotivated or distracted student to help encourage appropriate classroom behaviors and responses.

 However, sometimes there are serious scenarios in which a tutor feels as though they must immediately report the child.
 As a reminder, reporting the student for any reason during a lesson immediately ends the lesson.
-Reporting a student during a lesson in CK is reserved for grossly poor and offensive behavior (including nudity and offensive gestures or language like hate speech or racial slurs) rather than unmotivated, distracted, or overly playful children.
+Please reserve reporting a student during a lesson in CK for grossly poor and offensive behavior (including nudity and offensive gestures or language like hate speech or racial slurs) rather than unmotivated, distracted, or overly playful children.